-- Designation of property to a residential category; - Rezoning of property to allow residential development in accordance with the Plan designation; - Motivated property owner interested in developing their property; - Adequate public facilities to be in place to meet the Town's APFO requirements (i.e. all schools serving the development would need to be operating at less than 105% capacity at the time of preliminary plan review/approval).
+- Designation of property to a residential category; - Rezoning of property to allow residential development in accordance with the Plan designation; - Adequate public facilities to be in place to meet the Town's APFO requirements (i.e. all schools serving the development would need to be operating at less than 105% capacity at the time of preliminary plan review/approval).
 Walkersville High School is currently operating at 120% capacity and is projected to stay above the 105% threshold through 2030.
 Growth in Frederick City that feeds into Walkersville schools could keep the enrollment at Walkersville High School above the 105% threshold for even longer than 2030. - Plan review: typically, a 18-24 month long process - Market demand for new residential units.